roger-niyomugabo/quiz-challenge/README.md

 2. Can you build beautiful interfaces?
 3. How fast can you deliver?
 4. Can you improve based on feedback?
-5. Can you use collaboration tools like git, GitHub and Trello?
+5. Can you use collaboration tools like git, GitHub?
 6. Can you read documentation?

 ## Instructions